In some cases, it’s not possible to сrack WPA/WPA2-PSK key with

 Install John The Ripper

 Run the following command to install John The Ripper, if you haven’t done it yet:

 Cool Tip: Most likely you do not need to install “John the Ripper” system-wide, as you can use it without installation!
 Read more →

-Ctrl-C, John The Ripper aborts/pause cracking and saves the information about the progress of the current session to a file
+When you press Q or Ctrl + C, John The Ripper aborts/pause cracking and saves the information about the progress of the current session to a file

 ~/.john/john.rec (by default).

 To continue an interrupted session, run the John with

 --restore=[session name] option.